snrnats/doc-centre/docfx_project/pro/api/shipments/managing_shipment_quotes.md

 ---
 # Managing Shipment Quotes

 SortedPRO's Quotes API enables you to get delivery quotes for a shipment manually.
-This section explains the various ways in which you can get delivery quotes for a shipment, and how to view details of existing quotes.
+This section explains the various ways in which you can get delivery quotes for a shipment.

 ---